0chain/zboxcli/README.md

 ### Unlock tokens from stake pool

 Unlock a stake pool by pool owner.
-If the stake pool cannot be unlocked due to opened offers, `sp-unlock` marks it to be unlocked later; this prevents the stake affecting blobber allocation for new allocations.
+If the stake pool cannot be unlocked as it would leave insufficient funds for opened offers, then `sp-unlock` tags the stake pool to be unlocked later.
+This tag prevents the stake pool affecting blobber allocation for any new allocations.

 | Parameter  | Required | Description          | default        | Valid values |
 |------------|----------|----------------------|----------------|--------------|